 - Create an email opt-in freebie with your favorite email provider so readers can get on your email list for updates.

 Step Eight: Publish Your First Blog Post

-We’re FINALLY read to start publishing some content!
-This is the part you’ve been waiting for!
+You're FINALLY ready to start publishing some content!
+This is the part you've been waiting for!
 So, what makes up a blog post?
-Well, there are some key parts you’ll want to include in your posts:
+There are some key parts you'll want to include in each post: